nais/doc/docs/observability/grafana.md

 ## Accessing Grafana

 Grafana is available at `https://grafana.<tenant>.cloud.nais.io`.
-You can log in with your personal user account as long as you have a
+You can log in with your personal user account as long as you have a Google Cloud account assosicated for your user.

 ### Running Grafana from a big screen